univention/univention-corporate-server/management/univention-management-console/doc/protocol.rst

 Python API
 ----------

-The following documents the API of all components implementing parts of UMCP.
+The following documents the API of all components implementing parts of the Univention Management Concole Protocol (UMCP).

 Messages
 ========